faithvoid/script.cortanacompanion/README.md

 - Python 2.7 on XBMC4Xbox, Python 3+ for Raspberry Pi.

 ## How to use:
-- Extract XBMCDisplay into any Q:\scripts folder (ideally XBMCDisplay)
+- Extract XBMCDisplay into any Q:\scripts folder (ideally CortanaDisplay)
 - Launch "raspberry.py" on your Raspberry Pi so that it's running in the background.
 - Launch "default.py" from the Scripts manager in XBMC and select "Start Remote Display"
 - You should immediately start seeing stats on your Raspberry Pi display!